travisdoor/travis.github.io/biscuit_object.md

 virtual methods can be overridden here.

 {: style="text-align: justify;"}
-- Constructor is called everytime when 'bo_new' is called.
-'MyObjectParams' structure defined previously in class definition is passed here.
-No validity checking is done on parameter pack.
-Constructor of base can be called manually if needed.
+- The constructor is called everytime when 'bo_new' is called.
+'MyObjectParams' structure defined previously in the class definition is passed here.
+No validity checking is done on the parameter pack.
+Constructor of base type can be called manually if needed.

 {: style="text-align: justify;"}
-- Destructor is called before object destruction.
-Destructors of parent type is called automatically.
+- The destructor is called before object destruction.
+Destructor of parent type is called automatically.

 - Copy constructor is called when object is duplicated by 'bo_duplicate' method.